 - Adult Day Health Care: A place for persons 21 and older to receive skilled nursing care, routine personal and healthcare needs, meals, and to be part of daily activities

-- Attendant Care: Help with tasks a person cannot do on his or her own due to age or a physical disability including bathing, dressing, grooming, light housework, laundry, and meal planning and preparation
+- Attendant Care: Help with tasks a person cannot do on his or her own due to being aged or because of a physical disability.
+This service includes help with bathing, dressing, grooming, light housework, laundry, and meal planning and preparation

 Environmental & Minor Home Adaptation: Changes to a person's home that ensure their health, safety, and welfare, increase independence, and allow them to continue to live at home